Bisimulation for quantum processes: Weak bisimulation between quantum processes

-From Theorem \ref{thm:wbcpreserve}, the superdense coding protocol and teleportation protocol presented in Section 3 is still valid in any quantum process context which consists only of parallel composition, relabeling, restriction, and conditional.
+From Theorem \ref{thm:wbcpreserve}, the superdense coding protocol and teleportation protocol presented in Section 3 are still valid in any quantum process context which consists only of parallel composition, relabeling, restriction, and conditional.